 If your SSDI application is approved, it is possible that you will receive back payments and possibly retroactive benefits (payments for the period between your onset date and your application date).

 We suggest contacting a Tulsa Social Security Disability attorney if you have questions about back payments, as there are exceptions on limits depending on your medical and housing needs.
-If you have questions about your application for disability benefits, do not hesitate to contact us for a free consultation.
+If you have questions about your application for disability benefits, do not hesitate to contact us for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability attorneys